 After earning a master’s degree, prospective athletic trainers must take a comprehensive three-part exam administered by the National Athletic Trainers' Association Board of Certification for the Athletic Trainer.
 Once they pass the exam, candidates are granted an athletic training certification.
 Only those who have passed the exam may use the title "athletic trainer."
-Once certified, an athletic trainer must also complete ongoing continuing medical education (CME) requirements to maintain certification.
+Once certified, an athletic trainer must also complete ongoing continuing education (CEU) requirements to maintain certification.

 Proud teammates with Atlanta United

 We’re the official pediatric healthcare system and sports medicine program of Atlanta United.
 The high-quality care delivered by the Sports Medicine Program at Children’s is recognized across the nation, even by professional sports leagues like Major League Soccer (MLS).